CryptozombiesHQ/cryptozombie-lessons/sk/4/payable.md

       }
 ---
 Doposiaľ sme hovorili o niekoľkých **_funkčných modifikátoroch_** Môže byť ťažké si to všetko zapamätať, poďme si to teda ešte rýchlo zopakovať.
-Up until now, we've covered quite a few **_function modifiers_**.
-It can be difficult to try to remember everything, so let's run through a quick review:

 1. K dispozicií mamé modifikátory viditelnosti, ktore určujú odkiaľ môže byť daná funkcia zavolaná. `private` znamená, že môže byť volaná len z ostatných funkcií rovnkého kontraktu. `internal` je ako `private`, ale môže byť volaná taktiež z kódu oddedených kontraktov. `external` funkcie môžu byť volané iba externe, mimo daného kontraktu.
 Na záver, `public` môžu byť volané odkiaľkoľvek - môžu byť volané interne aj externe.
-1. We have visibility modifiers that control when and where the function can be called from: `private` means it's only callable from other functions inside the contract; `internal` is like `private` but can also be called by contracts that inherit from this one; `external` can only be called outside the contract; and finally `public` can be called anywhere, both internally and externally.

 2. Ďalej máme taktiež modifikátoy stavu, ktoré deklarujú akým spôsobom funkcia interaguje s blockchain: `view` hovorí, že tým že spustíme funkciu, žiadne dáta na blockchain nebudu modifikované. `pure` zase značí že funkcia nezapisuje ani nečíta žiadne data z blockchain.
 Volanie oboch týchto typov funkcii je zadarmo z hľadiska gasu, v prípade že sú tieto funkcie volané externe mimo kontraktu (no budú stáť gas, v prípade že su zavolané interne inou funkciou kontraktu).
-2. We also have state modifiers, which tell us how the function interacts with the BlockChain: `view` tells us that by running the function, no data will be saved/changed. `pure` tells us that not only does the function not save any data to the blockchain, but it also doesn't read any data from the blockchain.
-Both of these don't cost any gas to call if they're called externally from outside the contract (but they do cost gas if called internally by another function).

 3. Na záver mame vlastné modifikátor `modifiers`, o ktorých sme sa naučili v Lekcii 3: `onlyOwner` and `aboveLevel`, napríklad.
 Pre tieto môžeme napísať vlastnú logiku a definovať ako ovplyvnia funkciu.
-3. Then we have custom `modifiers`, which we learned about in Lesson 3: `onlyOwner` and `aboveLevel`, for example.
-For these we can define custom logic to determine how they affect a function.

 Všetky tieto tpyp modifikátorov môžu byť použité spolu, napríklad takto:
-These modifiers can all be stacked together on a function definition as follows:

 ```
 function test() external view onlyOwner anotherModifier { /* ... */ }
 ```

 V tejto kapitelo sa pozrieme na ďalší modifikátor: `payable`.
-In this chapter, we're going to introduce one more function modifier: `payable`.

 ## Modifikátor `payable`
-## The `payable` Modifier

 Funkcie ktoré su `payable` je to čo robí Solidity a Ethereum tak cool - sú to špeciálne typy funkcii, ktoré su schopné príjmať Ether.
-`payable` functions are part of what makes Solidity and Ethereum so cool — they are a special type of function that can receive Ether.

 Poďme o tom chvíľu premýšlať.
 Keď zavoláš API normálneho, nemôžeš mu poslať americké doláre alebo bitcoin spolu s tvojim HTTP requestom.
-Let that sink in for a minute.
-When you call an API function on a normal web server, you can't send US dollars along with your function call — nor can you send Bitcoin.

 Ale na Ethereum blockchain, pretože peniaze (_Ether_), dáta (*dáta transkacie*)/(*transaction payload*) aj kód kontraktu ležia všetky na Ethereum blockchain, je môžné naraz zavolať funkciu kontraktu **a zároveň** poslať kontraktu peniaze.
-But in Ethereum, because both the money (_Ether_), the data (*transaction payload*), and the contract code itself all live on Ethereum, it's possible for you to call a function **and** pay money to the contract at the same time.

 To umožnuje vytvárať zaujímavú logiku, napríklad vyžadovanie určitej platby, na to aby kontrakt vykonal zavolanú funkciu.
-This allows for some really interesting logic, like requiring a certain payment to the contract in order to execute a function.

 ## Poďme sa pozrieť na príklad
 ## Let's look at an example